Health Professions Advising

 You may make an appointment with the health professions advisor using this link: https://calendly.com/greghale.
 If you would like to speak by phone, please type "PHONE APPOINTMENT" before your phone number and call 817-272-3807 at the appointed time.

 The Texas Health Resources Preceptorship Program is now acceptiong applications for Spring 2018 preceptorships!
 Please see below for details.

 Preparing To Apply To Professional School

 Medical, dental, veterinary, etc. programs are very competitive.
 For example, only 49.9% of applicants to Texas medical schools with a GPA of 3.76 or better actually entered a Texas medical school in 2016.
-Applicants with lower GPAs were accepted at even lower rates.
+Applicants with lower GPAs matriculated at even lower rates.
 (Other professional programs have similar statistics.)

 Texas Joint Admission Medical Program (JAMP)